10 Best Free Text Editors for macOS 10.14

-- The themes that were released in version 20 had adverse effect on specific aspects of syntax coloring
+- The themes that were released in version 20 had an adverse effect on specific aspects of syntax coloring.

 Best Free All-in-One PDF Editor for macOS 10.14

-PDFelement is an all-in-one PDF File Management program for macOS 10.14 with versatile tools for editing documents in Portable Document Format.
-This is the best app for you to carry out operations like editing, cutting, copying, pasting and deleting PDF files.
+PDFelement for Mac is an all-in-one PDF File Management program for macOS 10.14 with versatile tools for editing documents in Portable Document Format.
+This is the best app for you to carry out operations like editing, cutting, copying, pasting, and deleting PDF files.
 It also helps you include text and pictures in PDF documents.
-PDFelement allows you modify font attributes like size type, and style.
+PDFelement allows you to modify font attributes like size type and style.

-- The program allows you generate and manage library containing pre-built and custom stamps
+- The program allows you to generate and manage a library containing pre-built and custom stamps.

-- The software offers support to create, edit, and include digital signature on documents in PDF
+- The software offers support to create, edit, and include digital signatures on documents in PDF.